Engelnicolas/NOAH/Script/README.md

-# OpenInfra - Enhanced Script Section
+# NOAH - Enhanced Script Section

-This directory contains production-ready deployment and automation scripts for the OpenInfra infrastructure platform.
+This directory contains production-ready deployment and automation scripts for the NOAH infrastructure platform.
 All scripts have been completely enhanced with robust error handling, comprehensive logging, configuration management, and advanced operational features.

 ## 📋 Overview